Coteh/simpleimage/README.md

 GA_TRACKING_ID=<Google Analytics Tracking ID (Universal Analytics)>
-LOGIN_TO_UPLOAD=true  # omit this variable if you don't want to require users to login to upload EVALUATION_MODE=true # omit this variable to diable automatic removal of images
+LOGIN_TO_UPLOAD=true  # omit this variable if you don't want to require users to login to upload EVALUATION_MODE=true # omit this variable to diable automatic removal of images EXPIRE_AFTER_SECONDS=300 # set this to set time for the images to be stored in database in evaluation mdoe
 ```

 ### Building and Running Locally